vishnuthakur-05/Spotify_Analysis_Sql/README.md

 - Compared Spotify and YouTube streaming performance.
 - Analyzed track characteristics such as energy, danceability, and liveness.
 - Applied CTEs and window functions to solve advanced analytical problems.

+  ## Contributing
+If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.

+---